squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 === Avoid bumping banking traffic  ===

 All of the examples in this section:
  * splice bank traffic,
  * bump non-bank traffic, and
  * peek as deep as possible while satisfying other objectives stated in the comments below.

 These examples differ only in how they treat traffic that cannot be classified as either "bank" or "not bank" because Squid cannot infer a server name while satisfying other objectives stated in the comments below.

+XXX: This section is currently broken: The examples below do not match the text that describes them above.

 {{{
 # common acls for the next three examples:
-acl serverIsBank ssl::server_name .paypal.com
-acl serverIsBank ssl::server_name .abnamro.nl
+acl serverIsBank ssl::server_name .bank1.example.com
-acl serverIsBank ssl::server_name .abnamro.com
+acl serverIsBank ssl::server_name .bank2.example.net
 # extend serverIsBank for all banks that are used by all users

 acl monitoredSites ssl::server_name .example.com
-acl monitoredSites ssl::server_name .bar.foo.com
+acl monitoredSites ssl::server_name .example.org
 }}}

 {{{